stevedrobinson/search-everything-wordpress-plugin/readme.txt

 == Help ==

 I do need help with this plugin.
-If you can possibly do my day job and take my girls to the park I would appreciate it; otherwise contribute your fixes and suggestions to me in the forums or through the contact form on my site.
+If you can possibly do my day job and take my girls and newborn son to the park I would appreciate it; otherwise contribute your fixes and suggestions to me in the forums or through the contact form on my site.

 == Support ==